-"Directed studies" are courses that allow you to carry out an individual research project, largely as per your creative vision but under the supervision and guidance of a faculty member.
+"Directed studies", treated as a course, allow you to carry out an individual research project, largely as per your creative vision but under the supervision and guidance of a faculty member.
 This represents an opportunity to further customise your program to your lens and direction.